 I am a fan of self-reflection since it is one of the things that improved my life tremendously.
 That is why when it comes to developing a self-reflection practice, I am happy to share more information.
-Self-reflection changed my life and I am happy to tell that I am now happy with what I am doing thanks to this practice.
+Self-reflection changed my life and I am happy to tell you that I am now happy with what I am doing thanks to this practice.

 To develop a self-reflection practice, here are the basic steps you can follow: